brickclick/spreedly-client/README.md

 ####`new Spreedly(environmentKey, accessSecret, [options])` -> `Spreedly`
 Creates a new instance of the Spreedly class, for a given environment key.

-Arguments
+Arguments:

 - `environmentKey` (String) - Your environment key
 - `accessSecret` (String) - Your access secret
 - `options` (Object) [optional] - Key/Value object of additional options for the Spreedly API.

     Currently the only options are as follows:

     - `endpoint`: The URL for the Spreedly endpoint (defaults to `https://core.spreedly.com`)
     - `endpointVersion`: The version identifier to use on the endpoint (defaults to `1`)